aurimas13/Solutions-To-Problems/README.md

 The repository is constantly updated when **Python** or **SQL** solution to the problem found at [LeetCode](https://leetcode.com/problemset/all/) or [HackerRank](https://www.hackerrank.com/domains/python) is solved.
 The solutions to **LeetCode** problems are posted at the discussion sections in each solved problem folder.
 If the solved **Leetcode** problem is one of the problems asked by MAANG companies then that solution of specific company is added as my GitHub solution found through [contents](#table-of-contents).
+Otherwise it is added here

 The progress of my **LeetCode** account regarding these solutions with additional information on them can be found by looking at my [LeetCode profile](https://leetcode.com/aurimas13/).